-If shows like Animal Planet and the Crocodile Hunter leave you yearning to experience these fascinating animals for yourself, then Gatorland is just waiting for you!
-This adventure park is home to the most amazing creatures, and a visit here gives guests the opportunity to learn about them and have a fun time exploring.
+If shows on Animal Planet leave you yearning to experience these fascinating animals for yourself, then Gatorland is perfect for you!
+This adventure park is home to the most amazing creatures and a visit here gives guests the opportunity to learn about them and have a fun time exploring.

 There are also other activities guests can embark upon for an additional cost: